gemlarin/weatherapp/README.md

 ### Install Global dependancy

 Yes, I know the instructions said NO global dependancies so I left it out of the package.json.
-However, in order to build or test this solution locally, you will have to install it using the install command below.
+However, in order to build or test this solution locally, you will have to install Vue CLI 3 using the install command below.
 This is because webpack runs these commands through the 'vue-cli-service'.

 ```
 npm install -g @vue/cli